 Self-care is something I’ve had to learn as you get older and it’s harder to master during your Quarter-life crisis.
 It was quite a challenge to unlearn some deeply ingrained unhealthy habits and redefine them to be healthier character traits.
 For example, I’m a people pleaser to a fault and I had to learn how to balance that out with my self-care and not feel bad about it.
-I had to learn that it’s ok to sometimes set boundaries, and it’s ok to have expectations of respect and even in some situations reciprocation.
+I had to learn that it’s ok to sometimes set boundaries, and it’s ok to have expectations of respect and even in some situations, reciprocation.

 Why?
 Because self-care is crucial to our physical, mental and emotional well-being and contributes greatly to making us more wholesome individuals and properly functioning adults.
 Below are some self-care habits to get you started.